Voles/voles.github.io/source/_posts/2015-07-08-exploring-es6.markdown

 ## Functions

 ### Named parameters
-Functions can now take named parameters, which can have default values.
+Functions can take named parameters using ES6, which can have default values.
 When you execute the `doGreeting()` function below without passing a value, it’s default output will be `Hi!`

 {% codeblock lang:js %}